Unravel - Choreographic Program

 Choreographed by Ricky Borg

-Having been inspired by the TV show ‘Supernatural’ and it’s endearing struggle between heaven and hell, I’ve made a piece about conflicting contrasts of human behavior and how they’re resolved and work together in order to co-exist in today’s world.
+Having been inspired by the TV show ‘Supernatural’ and its endearing struggle between heaven and hell, I’ve made a piece about conflicting contrasts of human behaviour and how they’re resolved and work together in order to co-exist in today’s world.

 Music: What Else Is There (Trentemoller remix) by Royksopp